Restaurant Waitlist Management: Best Practices for 2026

 No app requiredRemoves friction that causes guests to leave

-Analytics dashboardTurns raw data into actionable insights
+Analytics dashboardTurns shift data into actionable insights

 How to choose the right waitlist software for your restaurant